ROCm/MIOpenGEMM/examples/README.md

 Illustrating how problems are redirected to a problem  with is column major, and NN or NT (m < n) or TN (m < n). currently (1/12/2016) it is used only for cpu kernels.

-# smallgeometrytests.cpp

-Runs the full find-then-run pipeline for all 32 possible (a,b,c transposes, column major, m > n)  cases, only for small matrices.
-Verifies correctness